You are free to choose, but you are not free of the consequences of those choices.

 You’ll be fit, full of energy, ripped, and age much better overall.
 Those are some of the things you gain due to living a healthy lifestyle.

 It means you’ll have to forego delicious, yet unhealthy foods and ingredients such as fast food, saturated fats, and sugar.
 It also imparts that you have to exercise instead of watching TV all day.
-You might even have to cancel your typical plans of going out with your friends in the weekend just to resist the temptation to drink alcohol.
+You might even have to cancel your typical plans of going out with your friends on the weekend just to resist the temptation to drink alcohol.

 Thus, every decision we make is a forfeiture in itself.
 It’s up to us to measure if what we gain is worth the loss.